-Apple is number one on Forbes “The World’s Most Valuable Brands” list and has created a strong brand image.
-They’re known for being innovative, sleek, and dynamic and have created brand loyalty by creating an emotional connection with their audience.
-Their customers are fanatics and line up to get the latest products on release day.
-They’re also more expensive than their competitors, proving that consumers will pay more to align with a specific brand.
+Apple is number one on Forbes “The World’s Most Valuable Brands” list and has created a strong image of their brand in consumers’ minds.
+It’s known for being innovative, sleek, and dynamic and has created customer loyalty by creating an emotional connection with its audience.
+Its customers are fanatics and line up to get the latest products on release day.
+It’s also more expensive than their competitors, proving that consumers will pay more to align with a specific brand.

-Coca-Cola is one of the most recognized brands in the world and this is partially due to the consistency they’ve had over the years.
-They promote their brand over their products and create a connection with consumers by describing their drinks as vehicles that bring people together and drive happiness.
-They sell a lifestyle and not just a product.
+Coca-Cola is one of the most recognized brands in the world and this is partially due to the consistency it has had over the years.
+It promotes its brand over its products, working to sell a lifestyle, not just a product.

 Building a strong brand image and brand identity isn’t something that happens overnight.
 It’s measured in strategic interactions, knowing who your customers are, and understanding your competition.

-If you’re looking to measure your brand image, contact us today to check out our Online Reputation Management Software and get actionable insights across all digital channels
+If you’re looking to measure your brand image, contact us today or check out our brand experience management software and get actionable insights across all digital channels.